EventStore/documentation/docs/README.md

   link: /cloud/
 features:
 - title: "Event Sourcing"
   details: EventStoreDB is built to support Event Sourcing.
-We support idempotent writes and reading events from individual streams.
+We support idempotent appending and reading events from individual streams.
 - title: gRPC for clients
   details: Using gRPC protocol for client-server communication allows us to provide SDKs for a wide range of languages and platforms.
 - title: Immutable data